support@opendatascience.eu (+31) (0)317 427537

 A 5-day hybrid events with training sessions for processing data cubes and using machine learning in Open Source, followed by 3 days of conference talks by leading European experts and researchers discussing challenges and opportunities for “Spatiotemporal modelling of European Landscapes and Climate 2000–2020: using EO and Machine Learning” and “Connecting Europe through Earth Observation and Open Data Missions“.

-Video recordings are now available!
+Video recordings

 Twitter & Medium feed